GSparkyy/Portfolio/CTF/OS Command Injection/Lab 1/Writeup.md

 - **Initial Observations:**
   - The only input fields I found were on the feedback page: Name, Email, Subject, and Message.
 - **Testing Approach:**
   - Submitted feedback and scanned the HTTP request using Burp Scanner.
-Identified an OS command injection vulnerability in the email parameter of the request.
+Identified an OS command injection vulnerability in the email, message and subject parameters of the request.
   - Also found potential SQL injection and shell injection vulnerabilities, but focused on OS command injection since it is the lab's main focus.
   - Using the hint about the writable file at `/var/www/images/`, crafted a payload to write the details of the `whoami` command to a `.txt` file: `whoami>/var/www/images/output.txt`.
 Received an HTTP/2 200 OK response.
   - Found an HTTP request calling an image.
 Changed the filename to `output.txt` and got the response: `peter-jQZtiR`, completing the lab.